 It is the most basic CPU scheduling algorithm, where a FIFO queue is used to manage the scheduling strategy.
 The idea is simple: a process that asks first to get the CPU allocation, get access to the CPU first.

-PCB (Process Control Block) of the process is linked to the tail of the queue as it enters the ready queue.
+PCB of the process is linked to the tail of the queue as it enters the ready queue.
 As a result, whenever a CPU becomes available, it is assigned to the process at the front of the queue.
+Some important points:

-• Jobs are always executed on a first-come first-served basis.
+- Jobs are always executed on a first-come first-serve basis.

-A simple example of this algorithm: Suppose we have five processes p1, p2, p3, p4, and p5, and the ready queue receives them at times t1, t2, t3, t4, and t5 such that t1 < t2 < t3 < t4 < t5.
+A simple example: Suppose we have five processes p1, p2, p3, p4, and p5, and the ready queue receives them at times t1, t2, t3, t4, and t5 such that t1 < t2 < t3 < t4 < t5.
 So p1 arrived first in the ready queue, so it will be executed first, followed by p2, p3, p4, and p5, respectively.

 Convoy Effect